 The presence of others can be a powerful force that can convince people that they need to change their beliefs and behaviors.
-Pressure from groups often leads people into conforming with those around them, sometimes even if it conflicts with their personal goals or beliefs.
+Pressure from groups often leads people to conform with those around them, sometimes even if it conflicts with their personal goals or beliefs.

-In this article, learn more about the different types of conformity, the reasons why people conform to the group, and how it can affect how people think and behave.
+In this article, learn more about the different types of conformity, why people conform to the group, and how it can affect how people think and behave.

 Types of Conformity

-There are also a number of different types of conformity that people may engage in.
+There are also several different types of conformity that people may engage in.

 Compliance refers to changing behavior to gain a reward or avoid punishment.
 In the famous conformity experiment known as Asch’s conformity experiments, participants were offered a cash reward if they could correctly identify which comparison lines matched the standard line on a test.
-Many of the participants conformed and gave an incorrect answer rather than go against conformity.
+Many participants conformed and gave an incorrect answer rather than go against the rest of the group.

 Complying involves changing your behavior, even though you might still disagree with the rest of the group.